SolaceLabs/pubsubplus-cf-dev/templates/README.md

 The provided bosh manifest templates currently define a single VMR job for a bosh deployment.

-Template substitutions allows
+Template substitutions allows:

 - Control the job name
 - Control the pool name parameter which ends up mapping it to a service plan.
 - The docker vmr image to use, which is also mapped to the pool name.

 Template have static settings:

 - The number of instances, the default is 1 for most templates
-- Cerificates which are present in some templates
+- Certificates which are present in some templates but not others.
 - networking
 - passwords